Writing Guide: What Is a Hook In Writing?

 The hook is a lot like the first breadcrumb in a trail.
 You want a reader to notice it immediately, stop and take a closer look, and then enthusiastically follow the rest of the trail to the end of the page.
 Seems pretty simple, right?

-The truth is, it takes practice, patience and a good heap of creativity to nail the perfect hook.
+The truth is, it takes practice, patience and a good heap of creativity to nail the perfect hook in writing.
 And don’t forget the words of Ms. Patterson back in seventh grade English class: Not only do you have to grab the reader’s attention in a way that makes them want to keep reading, you’ve got to do it in one or two lines within the first paragraph.

 Say something humorous, serious or a little bizarre.
 Say something mysterious and intriguing.
 Whatever it is, your literary siren should be memorable and exciting.
 One of the best examples is found in this classic hook: “It was the best of times, it was the worst of times …” Sound familiar?
 Charles Dickens knew how to catch the attention of readers when he started A Tale of Two Cities with a paragraph of contradictory statements.
 In doing so, he made the reader want to dive in further.